DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 a question of rhetorical (as opposed to technical) formatting.’[^03chapter2_91] To explore some of these ideas and the effects of digital technology on the production of personal media I now want to contextualize some of the elements of digital technology that have contributed to this.
-I now turn to the socio-technical considerations that make up the technical a priori of videoblogging.
+As such, I now turn to the socio-technical considerations that make up the technical a priori of videoblogging.
 To do this, I briefly explore some of the genealogies of key technologies in the context of video and the